JS-RML/Learning-to-Grasp-by-Digging/README.md

 ```

 ### 5.2 Test on Real Robot (UR10)
+Here we provide the steps to test our method on a real robot.

 **Robot control**
 Robot is controlled via [this python software](https://github.com/SintefManufacturing/python-urx).

 **Camera setup**

-Here we provide the script to test our method on a real robot.
+To deply RealSense L515 camera,
+1. Download and install the [SDK](https://github.com/IntelRealSense/librealsense)
+2.

+Then run:
 ```
 cd real
 python test_in_real.py